When black box algorithms are (not) appropriate: a principled prediction-problem ontology: Using MARA(s) to Reason About a Recidivism Algorithm

 Potential stakeholders can offer more fundamental critiques of the process outlined above; they can reject outcome reasoning.
 While the contest demonstrated the ordering on the data in existence, the real question for the stakeholders is to reason about deploying the algorithm in future, unseen data.
 In order to proceed the stakeholders need to have a discussion of how they, as a group, believe the prediction problem they are interested in satisfies the MARA conditions.
 Given the sensitivities around depriving citizens of their rights, it is likely that both resiliency and agnosis are not satisfied for stakeholders like public defenders and prisoner advocates.
 Additionally, when an individual is incarcerated, it is not possible to assess the validity of the algorithm's prediction based on their outcome, so for anyone incarcerated there is no measurement available.

-Without recourse to MARA(s), given the relative prowess of the companies' prediction algorithms -- it may feel hard for stakeholders to articulate their concerns and, further, to identify that outcome-reasoning should not be sufficient to convince them given the concerns they have with the prediction problem.
+Without recourse to MARA(s), given the relative prowess of the companies' prediction algorithms, it may feel hard for stakeholders to articulate their concerns and, further, to identify that outcome-reasoning should not be sufficient to convince them given the concerns they have with the prediction problem.
 Further, MARA(s) allows certain types of criticism to be clearer: (i) Company A's Type 3 black box is concerning because the stakeholders have strong beliefs such as deonotological concerns that no one can reason about.
 It is likely Company A needs to be disqualified. (ii) Company B's Type 1 black box may allow people within the company to reason about future functioning of the algorithm (if it is an algorithm that they can model-reason about) but the reasoning is not being done by the stakeholders and any assertions from Company B that the algorithm is consistent with the stakeholder beliefs requires a level of trust and possible verification (i.e., social-psychological arguments).
 It needs to be clear that Company B has not "successfully" articulated a data-driven argument that can convince stakeholders to the same level as Company C. Competing successfully in a CTF event does not warrant deployment.

 It is important for stakeholders to know, and have the language to hold others accountable for, getting buy-in pre-deployment.
 This buy-in process centers on understanding if the MARA conditions are satisfied.
 If the MARA are not satisfied then stakeholders should request model-reasoning before deployment.
+In the next section, we provide examples of using MARA(s) to generate fundamental, novel critiques to using black box algorithms for a recidivism algorithm.